Icinga/icinga2/doc/7-migration.md

 for a more descriptive name.
 A service only can have a `display_name` attribute.
 The `alias` is used for group, timeperiod, etc. objects too.
-Icinga 2 only supports the `display_name` attribute which is also taken into account by Icinga 1.x Classic UI and Web.
+Icinga 2 only supports the `display_name` attribute which is also taken into account by Icinga web interfaces.

 ### <a id="differences-1x-2-custom-attributes"></a> Custom Attributes